-The responsible party must call the prior approval Services telephone number on the ID card.
+The responsible party must call the Prior Approval Services telephone number on the identification card.

-Through the prior approval process, the number of days of Medical Care Facility confinement authorized for payment will be determined.
+Through the Prior Approval process, the number of days of Medical Care Facility confinement authorized for payment will be determined.
 Failure to follow this procedure may reduce reimbursement received from the Plan.

 Concurrent review, discharge planning.
-Concurrent review of a course of treatment and discharge planning from a Medical Care Facility are parts of the prior approval program.
+Concurrent review of a course of treatment and discharge planning from a Medical Care Facility are parts of the Prior Approval program.
 The Covered Person's Medical Care Facility stay or use of other medical services will be monitored and either the scheduled release or an extension of the Medical Care Facility stay or extension or cessation of the use of other medical services will be coordinated with the attending Physician, Medical Care Facility, and Covered Person.

-Responsibility for Obtaining Prior Approval

-The following table identifies services which require prior approval.
-If the service or procedure is provided by an In-Network Provider, it is the Provider's responsibility to obtain prior approval.
-If the service or procedure is provided by an Out-of-Network Provider, it is the Covered Person's responsibility to obtain prior approval.
+Responsibility for Obtaining Prior Approval.
+The following table identifies services which require Prior Approval.
+If the service or procedure is provided by an In-Network Provider, it is the Provider's responsibility to obtain Prior Approval.
+If the service or procedure is provided by an Out-of-Network Provider, it is the Covered Person's responsibility to obtain Prior Approval.

-Some Out-of-Network Providers may have contracts with either the Claims Administrator or the Blue Cross and Blue Shield plan in the state where services were provided, which make them responsible for any penalty amounts incurred for failure to obtain prior approval.
+Some Out-of-Network Providers may have contracts with either the Claims Administrator or the Blue Cross and Blue Shield plan in the state where services were provided, which make them responsible for any penalty amounts incurred for failure to obtain Prior Approval.
 The Covered Person may contact Health Advantage at the customer service telephone number listed on the health plan identification card to determine if a specific Out-of-Network Provider has this type of contract.

-Services requiring Prior Approval

-Inpatient admissions, including emergency admissions and concurrent care extension, at a Hospital and similar facilities, such as:

-Acute Care Facility Skilled Nursing Facility

-Inpatient Rehabilitation (Physical)

-Long Term Acute Care (LTACH)

-Residential Treatment Facility

-Specific Outpatient Medical Services

-Home Health Services Physical Therapy Occupational Therapy Speech Therapy

-Cognitive Rehabilitation Enteral Formulae and Supplies

-Intensity-Modulated Radiation Therapy (IMRT) Applied Behavioral Analysis (ABA) Therapy

-Specific Outpatient Medical Procedures

-Uvulopalatopharyngoplasty (UPPP)

-Varicose Vein Treatment Blepharoplasty and/or Brow Lift

-Gynecomastia Reduction

-Mammoplasty Panniculectomy

-Rhinoplasty Scar Revision outside doctor's office

-Gastric Pacemaker

-Bariatric Surgery (Including Revisions and, Reversals)

-Specific Durable Medical Equipment

-Spinal Cord Stimulators (implantation and device) Continuous Glucose Monitoring Devices

-Defibrillator Vests Power Mobility Devices

-Wound Vacuum Therapy / Device
+Services requiring Prior Approval Inpatient admissions, including emergency admissions and concurrent care extension, at a Hospital Acute Care Facility Skilled Nursing Facility Inpatient Rehabilitation (Physical) Residential Treatment Facility Long Term Acute Care (LTACH) Specific Outpatient Medical Services Home Health Services Physical Therapy Hospice Care Prosthodontics Occupational Therapy Speech Therapy Cognitive Rehabilitation Enteral Formulae and Supplies Intensity-Modulated Radiation Therapy (IMRT) Applied Behavioral Analysis (ABA) Therapy Craniofacial Anomaly Services Advanced Diagnostic Imaging Specific Outpatient Medical Procedures Uvulopalatopharyngoplasty (UPPP) Blepharoplasty and/or Brow Lift Mammoplasty Rhinoplasty Gastric Pacemaker Bariatric Surgery (Including Revisions and Reversa Surgically Implantable Osseointegrated Hearing Ai Effective August 1, 2023 Reconstructive Surgery not identified above.
+Prior Approval is not required when Reconstructive ds ve Surgery is considered an integral part of an approved or previously approved cancer treatment Specific Durable Medical Equipment while coverea under this Flan.
+Spinal Cord Stimulators (implantation and device) Defibrillator Vests Continuous Glucose Monitoring Devices (CGM) Wound Vacuum Therapy / Device The Medtronic Guardian Connect is the only CGM covered as Durable Medical Equipment.
+Ambulance Services Non-Emergent air and land transportation